-1.1.1 Officer Duties
+1.1.1 Co-Chair Role and Duties

-Co-chairs will have the same duties and obligations as the rest of the board, in addition to their duties and obligations as officers.
+Co-chairs will have the same duties and obligations as the rest of the board, in addition to their duties and obligations as co-chairs.

-The co-chairs will supervise the affairs of the board (e.g. calling and presiding over meetings, and setting internal procedural rules).
-They will set agendas for meetings; oversee the voting on board-related business, ensure that minutes are documented and circulated to all members, and perform such other functions as these bylaws provide.
+The co-chairs will supervise the affairs of the board (e.g. calling and presiding over meetings, and setting internal procedural rules).4 They will set agendas for meetings; oversee the voting on board-related business, ensure that minutes are documented and circulated to all members, and perform such other functions as these bylaws provide.
 They will also rotate as chairs of the case selection and membership committees, as described below.